 Gender is one of the central categories of organizing children’s social world.
 Clear patterns of gender development have been well-documented among cisgender children.
 In contrast, transgender children have been treated as two different genders and are the first sizable group of children living as a gender that differs from their assigned sex.

 A new study by the University of Washington has shed light on gender development.
 It suggests that gender identity and gender-typed preferences manifest similarly in both cis- and transgender children, even those who recently transitioned.

 Almost 300 transgender children from across the United States, as well as nearly 200 of their cisgender siblings and about 300 unrelated cisgender children, were involved in the study as a control group.

 All the transgender children in this investigation were aged between 3 and 12 and had socially —however, not medically— progressed when they participated.
 They had changed their pronouns and frequently their first names, just as a dress and play in ways related to a gender other than their sex during birth.

 For this investigation, specialists met separately with participants and their parents at participant’s homes, conferences, and camps.
 Participants were asked about some information about specific parts of life that are regularly associated with gender, for example, their attire, toys, and friends.
 The specialists additionally assessed participants’ feelings of their own gender identity.

-While the group observed some variation in how strong children’s’ inclinations and identities were, the transgender children showed, on average, strong preferences and behaviors related to their current gender, similarly as the cisgender kids with whom they were looked at.
+While the group observed some variation in how strong children’s inclinations and identities were, the transgender children showed, on average, strong preferences and behaviors related to their current gender, similar to the cisgender kids with whom they were looked at.

 Lead author Selin Gülgöz, who did the work as a postdoctoral researcher at the UW, said, “Trans kids are showing strong identities and preferences that are different from their assigned sex.
 There is almost no difference between these trans- and cisgender kids of the same gender identity — both in how, and the extent to which they identify with their gender or express that gender.”